thelonelinux/LeetCode_SWE_IntervLearn_AllInOne/src/DSA_Learn_AIO/Tree/Fenwick_&_Segment_Tree.md

 * Mostly used for range query sum problems.
 * More details and related problems we will see below.
 * We will be adding the code and sample problem and learning below
+* REM - FENWICK TREE WE DID FOR RANGE SUM
+* REM - SEGMENT TREE WE DID FOR BOTH RANGE SUM AND MAX VALUE IN GIVEN RANGE.